Table of Contents

 |Alveoli||Diminished size and number; reduced lung compliance|

-All these factors culminate in increased airway resistance as per Poiseullie’s law, decreased residual lung volume, higher minute ventilation, and increased oxygen consumption.
-In children, the oxygen reserve is tenuous with underdeveloped respiratory drives.
+All these factors culminate in increased airway resistance, per Poiseullie’s law, as well as decreased residual lung volume, higher minute ventilation, and increased oxygen consumption.
+In children, the oxygen reserve is tenuous, with underdeveloped respiratory drives.
+These factors are important in pediatric mechanical ventilation and airway management.

 |Circulation||Cardiac output is a function of heart rate.